 In addition, students get a salary for this work, with the amount of HUF 100 000 - 170 000 (about EUR 270 - 457).

 Central development programme

-For the further development of the dual vocational training system and for the implementation of a pilot programme, the Government launched in a Decree [1285/2018 (VI.
+For the further development of the dual training in vocational schools and for the implementation of a pilot programme, the Government launched in a Decree [1285/2018 (VI.
 22) Korm. határozat] a four-year partnership agreement with the Siemens Zrt. for the period of 2018 - 2022.
 The programme aim is to test the development of the

 - admission system,

 - training curriculums,